 The University of Pittsburgh Sustainability Reports are created to fully outline the institution’s sustainability efforts on campus and in the greater community.
 This publication includes information related to sustainable campus operations, education and research, and community outreach and leadership.
 These reports also inspired the development of the University Sustainability Committee and the ongoing efforts for a university-wide sustainability plan.

-- McGowan Institute for Regenerative Medicine (2005)
+- McGowan Institute for Regenerative Medicine (Gold, 2005)

-- Swanson School of Engineering’s Benedum Hall Phase I Renovations (2011)
+- Benedum Hall - Phase I Renovations (Gold, 2011)

-- Mascaro Center for Sustainable Innovation (2012)
+- Mascaro Center for Sustainable Innovation (Gold, 2012)

-- Chevron Science Center Annex (2013)
+- Chevron Science Center Annex (Gold, 2013)

-- Thomas E. Starzl Biomedical Science Tower 12th-Floor Renovation (2013)
+- Biomedical Science Tower - 12th Floor Renovation (Gold, 2013)

-- Mark A. Nordernberg Hall (2014)
+- Mark A. Nordenberg Hall (Silver, 2014)

-- Benedum Hall - Phase 2a Renovation (2016)
+- Benedum Hall - Phase 2a Renovation (Silver, 2016)

-- Salk Hall Pavilion (2016)
+- Salk Hall Pavilion (Silver, 2016)

 PITTSBURGH 2030 DISTRICT REPORTS

 In 2014, the University of Pittsburgh was a Founding Property Partner of the Pittsburgh 2030 District‘s Oakland boundary.
 Since then, Pitt has worked closely with Green Building Alliance and other Pittsburgh 2030 District Partners towards achieving 50% reductions in energy use, water use, and transportation emissions (below baselines) by the year 2030.
-In 2018, Pitt embraced 2030 Challenge goals University-wide, contributing towards short- and long-term successes improved indoor and air quality, increased returns on investment, and growing campus and regional success.
+In 2018, Pitt embraced the 2030 Challenge goals University-wide, contributing towards short- and long-term successes improved indoor and air quality, increased returns on investment, and growing campus and regional success.